Ella Stewart Udall: Family

+Ella and David Udall had nine children together, five of whom survived infancy.
 Several of Udall's descendants went on to have influential careers in American politics.
 Her son, Levi Stewart Udall, was a judge on the Arizona Supreme Court from 1946 to 1960.
-Ella's grandson by Levi, Stewart Udall, became a representative in Congress, and from 1961 to 1969 he was Secretary of the Interior.
+Ella's grandson by Levi, Stewart Udall, became a representative in Congress, and from 1961 to 1969, he was Secretary of the Interior.
 Another grandson, Mo Udall, was a Congressman for 30 years, and he ran for President of the United States in 1976.
-Ella Udall is also great-grandmother to Mark Udall and Tom Udall, who both served in the Senate in the twenty-first century.
+Ella Udall is also great-grandmother to Mark Udall and Tom Udall, who both served in the Senate in the twenty-first century Scott Raymond Einberger suggests that Ella Udall exercised a significant influence on her family's politics as a "progressive woman" and "staunch supporter of women’s suffrage", in his words, as every descendant of hers to hold a political office up to 2018 was a liberal Democrat.

 Udall's daughter Pearl went on to run a successful medical practice in Salt Lake City.

 Pipe Spring National Monument

 Pipe Spring National Monument was added to the National Park Service (NPS) on May 31, 1923.
 The site included the telegraph room where Udall had worked in her girlhood, and in 1968 supervisory historian Ray Geerdes acquired from her descendants the very telegraph table she had used.
 In the twenty-first century, NPS continues to maintain that telegraph room and recount Udall's role in Pipe Spring's history.

 In 1969, Film Service Corporation (FSC) received NPS permission to use Pipe Spring as a set for their television series Death Valley Days.
 FSC filmed three episodes at the site in September 1968 and July 1969, one of which portrayed Ella Stewart (played by Lane Bradbury) in her role as a telegraph operator.
 Geerdes was disappointed by the show's relative disregard for historical accuracy, but otherwise he considered the filming crew well-behaved and noted they did not damage the historic site.